Building a server-side app - Part 5: Deploy the app

 In a new command-line window, navigate to the app_local folder and run the following command to validate your files:

 Fix any problems reported by the tool, then run

 Package your files for upload with the following command:

-- Sign in as an admin in your Zendesk Support instance, go to Admin > Apps > Manage, then follow the instructions to upload and install a private app.
+Sign in as an admin in Admin Center, go to Apps and integrations > Apps > Zendesk Support apps, then follow the instructions to upload and install a private app.
 For details, see Uploading and installing your private app in Zendesk Support.

 In this tutorial, you deployed the web app on a server and installed the basic framework app in Zendesk Support.
 You can keep tweaking and making enhancements to the app if you like.
 For example, you could add a page that lets agents add tech note ideas to the Asana project.

 You can also enhance the tutorial app to make it more secure.
 Click to go to the bonus tutorial now: Bonus part: Secure the app.